-While in Tokyo city we heard about this Hedgehog café that you can go to and play with the little critters.
+While in Tokyo city we heard about this Hedgehog café.
+That sounds cute!

 We thought that this sounded great for the kids to experience and set upon finding the Café!

-There are seventeen different types of Hedgehog, and they are mainly found in parts of Europe, Asia, and Africa, anywhere else they roam is from an introduction.
+There are seventeen different types of Hedgehog.
+They are mainly found in parts of Europe, Asia, and Africa, anywhere else they roam is from an introduction.

-They have a lifespan of anywhere between 2-7 years old depending on their size and when threatened they roll into a spiky ball for protection.
+They have a lifespan of anywhere between 2-7 years old depending on their size.
+When threatened they roll into a spiky ball for protection.

 Depending on where you are staying in Tokyo, you need to get on the (Yamanote line) and exit at the Harajuku station.
 The cafe is technically called;